clay-rs/clay-rs.github.io/01_architecture.md

 ![Renderer](/assets/renderer.svg)

 The behaviour of the renderer is defined by `Scene` and `View`.

+Clay uses backward propagation of rays from view to scene.
+For each pixel of the image the ray is casted from the view towards the specific direction defined by view orientation and coordinate of the pixel.
+The ray can hit object, in this case it will be absorbed by object and *one or zero* secondary rays will be produced.

 There are some already implemented scenes and views in the library but you can implement your own.

 ### Scene